-Although the term ended March 2020 was a period of transition to the new business model, its direction and contents have been much clarified.
+The past two years were a period of transition to the new business model, but its direction and contents have been greatly clarified.
 As consumption of services is strong, support needs for devices continue to be high.
 Although mass retailers are also trying to shift to a service-based business model, they have in reality not been successful.